1901–02 Rangers F.C. season

-The 1901–02 season is the 28th season of competitive football by Rangers.
+The 1901–02 season was the 28th season of competitive football by Rangers.

 Overview

 Rangers played a total of 22 competitive matches during the 1901–02 season.
 The club successfully defended the league championship, finishing two points ahead of Celtic.
 In 18 league matches, the team registered 13 wins.

 Their Scottish Cup campaign came to an end in the semi-final at the hands of Hibernian after a 2–0 home defeat.

 Results

 All results are written with Rangers' score first.